Important note for 2021 Fees

 Follow these steps to become a Hockey Burleigh member.

-Registration with Hockey Queensland (HQ)/Hockey Australia (HA) via the below portal automatically registers you as a player with Hockey Burleigh.
-You will be required to pay the HQ/HA fees to complete your registration.
+Registration with Hockey Queensland (HQ)/Hockey Australia (HA) via the below link registers you with HQ/HA with HB as your nominated club.

 Dual Club Registrations

 If you are a member with another club and want to play with Burleigh as a secondary club you will need to register again with HQ/HA through the Hockey Burleigh registration portal below.
-The HQ/HA fees will appear in ‘Registration cost’ however the system will realise at checkout that you have already paid with another club and this cost will be cancelled out at the checkout.
+The HQ/HA fees will appear in ‘Registration cost’ however the system will realise at checkout that you have already paid with another club and this cost will be cancelled out at the checkout but you will be required to pay the HB membership fee.

 If you have played for another club within the past two years and want to play with Hockey Burleigh you will require a letter of clearance from your previous club.
 Please email your clearance to our registrar Maureen Fleming firstname.lastname@example.org